Switch-Company/form-validation/README.md

     console.log( e.detail.validityState ); // return the current validityState of the field
-    console.log( e.detail.message ); // return the message set by the custom rule or the `.setValidity()` method console.log( e.detail.wasInvalid ); // return `true` if the field was invalid before calling `.checkValidity()`, `false` otherwise
+    console.log( e.detail.message ); // return the message set by the custom rule or the `.setValidity()` method console.log( e.detail.wasInvalid ); // return `true` if the field was invalid before calling `.checkValidity()`, `false` otherwise console.log( e.detail.context ); // return the HTMLElement passed to the `.checkValidity()` method or HTMLElement bond to the validator
   });
 ```